alisonmf/GobbleBlank/readme.md

 ## Requests

-Feel free to send requests, tickets, etc on github.
+Feel free to send requests, tickets, etc on GitHub.